UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team24-3D-Graph-Conv.md

 *Fig 2.
 Convolutions are understood for structured data, but graphs pose a unique problem.* [16].

 # DGCNN
-Our first approach was a Graph Convolutional Network (GCN) that used the influential EdgeConv [1] operation for convolution.
-We follow in their approach in modifying our graph size at each layer, performing max pooling after each EdgeConv layer.
-We chose the Dynamic Graph CNN (DGCNN) approach since it keeps the maximum receptive field, but reduces the number of parameters required at each sucessive layer.
-We also describe the EdgeConv operation below for completeness.
+The first network we investigated was a Graph Convolutional Network making use of the EdgeConv convolution operation from [1].
+The approach involves modifying the size of the graph at each layer and adding max pooling for each EdgeConv layer.
+The Dynamic Graph CNN (DGCNN) uses a similar approach, keeping the maximum receptive field, but has the benefit of using fewer parameters for successive layers.
+The EdgeConv operation is explored more in depth in the following section.

 ### EdgeConv
 In order to tackle the problem of maintaining a graph's permutation invariance while also exploiting the geometric relationship between nodes, Wang et al. proposed a novel differentiable approach called EdgeConv [1].
 The method resembles that of typical convolutions in CNNs, where local neighborhood graphs are created for each point and convolution operations are applied on the edges in this neighborhood.
 Additionally, in contrast to the approaches employed by other graph based networks, these local neighborhoods change after every layer.
 More specifically, the graph is recomputed after each layer such that the nearest neighbors are now those closest in the feature space.
 These dynamic graph updates allow the embeddings to be updated globally, and the authors show that this distinction leads to the best results for point cloud classification and segmentation.